jimliddle/Ollama-RLM-Analyzer/README.md

 2. Qualify its confidence
 3. Distinguish between direct evidence and inference

-THis is a form of reasoning and verification which is not as dynamic as code execution, but it's there.
+This is a form of reasoning and verification which is not as dynamic as code execution, but it's there.

 From the paper: